PetterPet01/FFTSSharp/README.md

 |  32768 | 90406ns | 188335ns |

 ## Target
-.NET Framework 4.5 and above\
+.NET Framework 4.5 (or .NET Standard 2.0) and above\
-Target for .NET Framework 2.0 - 3.5 is still in development
+For target of .NET Framework 2.0 - 3.5 please refer to [FFTSSharpLegacy](FFTSSharpLegacy)

-## Setup
+## Get FFTSSharp
-## Install using Nuget
+For ease of installation, you can add the lastest release of FFTSSharp into your project using [Nuget]()

 ## Usage
 * Include the library